StochasticTree/documentation/docs/r-documentation-markdown/ForestSamples.md

 ### Method `average_ensemble_max_depth()`

-Average the maximum depth of each tree in a given ensemble in a `ForestContainer` object
+Average the maximum depth of each tree in a given ensemble in a `ForestSamples` object

 #### Usage